Nitrokey/nitrokey-documentation/storage/linux/firmware-update.rst

 1. Download the `Nitrokey App <https://www.nitrokey.com/download>`_ and the program “dfu-programmer” which should be available through your package-manager, e.g. ``apt-get update && apt-get install dfu-programmer`` on Debian-based systems.

-2. Download the latest firmware ".hex" file from `here <https://github.com/Nitrokey/nitrokey-storage-firmware/releases/download/V0.54/storage-firmware-V0.54-0-g0b1ed2d.hex>`__.
+2. Download the latest firmware ".hex" file from `here <https://github.com/Nitrokey/nitrokey-storage-firmware/releases/download/V0.54/storage-firmware-V0.54-0-g0b1ed2d.hex>`__ and store it as "firmware.hex" in your home folder.
 Older releases are `here <https://github.com/Nitrokey/nitrokey-storage-firmware/releases>`__.

 3. Right click on the icon of the Nitrokey App and go to “Configure” -> “Enable Firmware Update”.
 The